-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.
+Until your membership with Liberty Medicare Dual Plan ends, and your new Medicare coverage begins, you must continue to get your medical care and prescription drugs through our plan.

-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+Continue to use our network providers to receive medical care.

+- Continue to use our network pharmacies to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Liberty Medicare Advantage must end your membership in the plan in certain situations
+SECTION 5 Liberty Medicare Dual Plan must end your membership in the plan in certain situations